 Limitations and Future Research

 The limitations of this study stem from the limitations of our database that was limited in size.
-All participants were Israeli consumers reflecting cultural, social and technological characteristics of the Israeli society.
-Therefore, further research might apply the proposed methodology on subjects from other countries and regions and compare cross-generational attitudes to mobile advertising of different cultures to those presented in the current study.
+Participants in this study were Israeli consumers representative of the cultural, social and technological characteristics of Israeli society.
+Therefore, it would be beneficial for further research to apply the proposed methodology to study participants from other countries and regions, and compare cross-generational attitudes to mobile advertising in countries and cultures different to those presented in the current study.

 This research did not check consumer attitudes toward adverting creative appeals or audience attitudes toward "pull" or "push" methods.
 It may also be possible that there is a significant difference between a statement as an answer to a survey and an actual behavior in this area of research.
 Perhaps respondents act according to a social rationale since it is common to think advertising is unreliable and only focused on sales.
 A possible solution to be implemented in future research is an experiment or observation on how consumers respond in real-time to mobile ads.